Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip_V2.rst

 .. note::
  The maximum update rate depends on type and number of attached LEDs (:ref:`see here <led_strip_v2_bricklet_fixed_frame_rate>`).

-The LED Strip Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>